christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     Fabus) played the role of rabbis.
-Philo of Alexandria was 'Philo the Jew', her brother-husband Tiberius Julius Alexander identified as Jewish, etc. This could be a case of this family taking on regional identities, but the more likely option is that the people who became modern-day jews were under the suzerainty of the Celts in Galatia and Gaulinitis and their entire identity, language, and religion derives from this.
-The Celts, who the Scythians later became after moving into Northwestern Europe, were well known for travelling with an underclass of slaves.
-The Celtic Gauls were in israel ('Gaulinitis' = Golan Heights), and the Celtic languages are surprisingly Semitic with a verb-subject-object word order and a shocking amount of vocabulary overlap, and the name of Irish deities, Balor and his holiday Beltaine are cognate to Bal and Elatha the Irish Uranus is cognate to Hebrew El.
-There is a lot of theological overlap between the ancient Vedas, judaism, christianity, and Druidism.
+Philo of Alexandria was 'Philo the Jew', her brother-husband Tiberius Julius Alexander identified as Jewish, etc. This could be a case of this family taking on regional identities, but the more likely option is that the original redhead clan of Druids that ended up becoming Israelites were Scythians who migrated southwards during the early Aryan invasion of 4000 BC.
+Scythian --> Saka --> Isaac.
+This migration coincides with the development of early bronze age civilization.
+They they went to Anatolia first (Galatia), then Babylon, then Canaan ('Gaulinitis' = Golan Heights).
+In Canaan, the descendants of the Bablyonian jews then came under the suzerainty of these people and their entire identity, language, and religion derives from this.
+The evidence for this is that the Celtic languages are surprisingly Semitic with a verb-subject-object word order and a shocking amount of vocabulary overlap, and the name of Irish deities, Balor and his holiday Beltaine are cognate to Bal and Elatha the Irish Uranus is cognate to Hebrew El.
 There was apparently an ancient conquerer named 'Ram the Druid' and Abraham = Ab Ram, or 'Born of Ram', he was also Ra in Egyptian mythology, the basis of the name 'Ram'esses in Egypt, Ram the Aries, Rama in the Vedas, and Lama in